AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

     },
     "AutoRenew": {
       "Type": "String",
-      "Description": "Whether renew the fee automatically? it could be True,FalseDefault value is False."
+      "Description": "Whether renew the fee automatically?
+It could be True,FalseDefault value is False."
     },
     "VSwitchId": {
       "Type": "String",